rbisdorff/Digraph3/docSphinx/tutorial.rst

         'a3'    |   -1      1     0
     Valuation domain: [-15;+15]

 A candidate *x*, showing a positive majority margin *M(x,y)*, is beating candidate *y*  with an absolute majority in a pairwise voting.
 Hence, a candidate showing only positive terms in her row in the Condorcet digraph relation table, beats all other candidates with absolute majority of votes.
 Condorcet recommends to declare this candidate (is always unique, why?) the winner of the election.
-Here we are lucky, it is again candidate *a1* who is hence the **Condorcet winner**:
+Here we are lucky, it is again candidate *a1* who is hence the **Condorcet winner**-

     >>> cdg.computeCondorcetWinner()
     ['a1']

-By seeing the majority margins like a bipolarly-valued characteristic function for a global preference relation defined on the set of canditates, we may use all operational resources of the generic ``Digraph`` class (see :ref:`Digraphs-Tutorial-label`), and especially its ``exportGraphViz`` method [1]_, for visualizing an election result:
+By seeing the majority margins like a bipolarly-valued characteristic function for a global preference relation defined on the set of canditates, we may use all operational resources of the generic ``Digraph`` class (see :ref:`Digraphs-Tutorial-label`), and especially its ``exportGraphViz`` method [1]_, for visualizing an election result.

    >>> cdg.exportGraphViz('tutorialLinearBallots')
    *---- exporting a dot file for GraphViz tools ---------* Exporting to tutorialLinearBallots.dot